Alternating Medicines to Treat a Fever in Children Older than 6 Months

 • Careful dosing, documentation, and supervision are essential when more than one medicine is used.

-When Alternating May Be Considered
+When Alternating May Be Considered by a HealthcareProfessional

 Your child’s healthcare provider may recommend alternating if:

-• Single therapy has not provided enough relief
+• single therapy has not provided enough relief.

 In these situations, alternating therapies may help – but it must be done carefully to prevent dosing errors or accidental overdoses.